 The most important thing to try in Mui Ne

 Doughnuts, oh the sweet, creamy doughnuts of Mui Ne.
 I still remember the first time I bit into one.
 My Nashville sister brought me one during my shift.
-At first glance I though it was a savoury bread but it was so much more.
+At first glance, I thought it was a savoury bread but it was so much more.

 Coming out of the shop, you notice a nearby cart that looks like it’s filled with various baked goods.
 Curious, you go to inspect it and although it all looks tempting.. this one item is just calling for you.
-You point to the one you’re after and the young lad manning the cart takes out the sweet looking bread, slices it down the middle and then stuffs it with what you could only guess as cream?
+You point to the one you’re after and the young lad manning the cart takes out the sweet looking bread, slices it down the middle and then stuffs it with what you could only guess as cream.. but tastier than any cream you have previously tried.

 That’s why you should come to Mui Ne.